National Governors Meeting Focuses on Opioid Epidemic

 “We’re kidding ourselves if we don’t think health care influences this,” North Carolina Governor Roy Cooper told the room of the issue that is claiming 91 lives a day.

-“We cannot have millions of Americans lose healthcare coverage and still be successful in fighting opioid addition,” Cooper said, tying the addiction crisis into another pressing issue at the forefront of contemporary politics.
-He said healthcare coverage is “vitally important” for people afflicted by the disease of addiction.
+“We cannot have millions of Americans lose health care coverage and still be successful in fighting opioid addition,” Cooper said, tying the addiction crisis into another pressing issue at the forefront of contemporary politics.
+He said health care coverage is “vitally important” for people afflicted by the disease of addiction.

 Cooper was joined on the panel by Govs.
 Gina Raimondo, D-R.I., and Charlie Baker, R-Mass., all of whom were among the 46 governors that signed the National Governors Association compact created at last summer’s meeting “to spur coordinated action” on the national issue.